christiandudel/dtms/README.md

 Sometimes it is possible to import existing code to a secure data environment.
-In such a case, one of the two files in the folder `combined` on GitHub can be used.
-The file `all.R` is (almost) all code from `dtms`.
+In such a case, one of the two files in the folder `combined` in the GitHub repository
+<https://github.com/christiandudel/dtms_combined> can be used.
+The file
+`all.R` is (almost) all code from `dtms`.
 Sourcing it should provide a lot of the functionality of the package; dependencies are still required, though.
 The file `selected.R` only includes a subset of the functions and removes most of the documentation, but is much smaller than `all.R`.
 Again dependencies might be required.

 ## Using dtms with large data sets